Harry Shepherd: Career

 Born in London, England, Shepherd appeared in the finals of the 1931 Star Riders' Championship, the forerunner to the Speedway World Championship.

 Shepherd started his British league career with Crystal Palace Glaziers, where he spent four seasons from 1930 to 1933.

-In 1933 Shepherd, along with New Cross promoter Fred Mockford invented the starting gate which is still in use today, by stretching a set of tapes across the track which were then released by a hand-operated electric mechanism, similar to those used in horse racing.
+In 1933, Shepherd, along with New Cross promoter Fred Mockford invented the starting gate which is still in use today, by stretching a set of tapes across the track which were then released by a hand-operated electric mechanism, similar to those used in horse racing.
 This starting procedure allowed for much fairer starts.

-His final season, 1939, saw Shepherd make his international debut for England.
+Shepherd's final season, 1939, saw Shepherd make his international debut for England.

 Shepherd died in May 1988 at North Shore, Auckland, New Zealand.
 His final resting place is Leamington Cemetery in Cambridge, New Zealand.
 The ashes of Harry and his wife Anne are in the headstone of the grave of their daughter-in-law Joy Shepherd.